Open Daily 10am to 6pm

 *All metered Street Parking Downtown is FREE on Saturday and Sunday.

-*You can also park at one of the many U of A parking garages and a enjoy our FREE Shuttle (click here for a map) from Main Gate Square right to the Fair.
+*You can also park at one of the many U of A parking garages (free on weekends) or park in one of the many parking garages downtown and take the Modern Streetcar to and from the Street Fair.

 Neighborhood Parking Permits in the area from Speedway South to 10th Street and Stone Avenue East to Euclid Avenue are not enforced during the three days of the Fair.
 Click here for a map of the Street Fair boundries.
 We ask you to Park Wise and Park Smart while attending the Fair.
 The City of Tucson Parking Enforcement Officers will be on the lookout for safety and other parking violations.
 Do not park in Red Zones (painted curbs), within 5′ feet of a driveways and in marked Fire Lanes.
 Ride your bicycle to the Fair and park it at our FREE BICYCLE PARKING area.
 Click here for a map.